Uniola paniculata: Uses

 Sea oats are well suited to saline environments, and as such, are important to barrier island ecology and are often used in sand stabilization projects because their long root structure firmly holds loose sand.
 For example, in Fort Lauderdale, Florida, colonies of sea oats have been planted at several beaches.
 The oats are a crucial component of the area's hurricane defense strategy and have helped to stave off damage from tropical storms.
 The sea oat colonies and nascent dune structure they support are expected to flourish.

 Legal protection

 Sea oats are a protected grass in several states along the southeastern Atlantic coast.
 Picking or disturbing sea oats is punishable by fine in Georgia, South Carolina, and North Carolina.
 Florida by law also prohibits interfering with sea oats and protects nurserymen that grow sea oats.

 Wildlife habitat

 Seeds of U. paniculata provide food for red-winged blackbirds, sparrows and other songbirds, as well as marsh rabbits and mice.
-Florida ornithologists have discovered that the pygmy burrowing owl makes its nest within sea oat colonies to conceal its young from natural predators such as the frigatebirds.